|Country Information & Lifestyle|

 The whole area is under the protection of the Hague Convention of May 14 1954 and in 1984 the Vatican City registered as a world cultural and natural heritage site in terms of UNESCO convention of Nov 16 1972 which guarantees protection of such sites.

-The Basilica of Saint Peter is the most prominent building inside the Vatican City and is built on the ruins of Old Saint Peter´s Basilica.
-It´s dome is also a dominant feature of the Roman skyline and is one of the holiest sites of Christendom in the Catholic tradition and it is traditionally the burial site of its namesake Saint Peter and many Popes, starting with first one, have been buried here.
+The Basilica of Saint Peter is the most prominent building inside the Vatican City and is built on the ruins of Old Saint Peter's Basilica.
+It is one of the holiest sites of Christendom in the Catholic tradition and it is traditionally the burial site of its namesake Saint Peter and many Popes, starting with first one, have been buried here.

 Although the Vatican basilica is not the Pope's official seat it is most certainly his principal church, as most Papal ceremonies take place at St. Peter's due to its size, proximity to the Papal residence, and location within the Vatican City walls.